edmondthui/partyr/README.md

 * Intuitive-UI: Users can use our app without any education on our product and is similar to other preexisiting web applications.
 * Real-time: Communication for parties update in real-time so everyone stays on the same page.

 Partyr is built with the MERN Stack, consisting of MongoDB, Express, React, and Node.
-Learn more about the technology used in this project [here](https://github.com/edmondthui/partyr/wiki/Technologies-and-Technical-Challenges).

 # Functionality & MVP
 - [x] User Auth